Dr Jin Fang

 Profile

-I completed my PhD in Earth Sciences at the University of Leeds in June 2024, where I worked closely with Professors Tim Wright and Andy Hooper, as well as Drs.
-John Elliott and Tim Craig.
-My research focused on using satellite geodesy to explore the kinematics and dynamics of the India-Eurasia collision zone.
+I completed my PhD in Earth Sciences at the University of Leeds in June 2024, under the supervision of Professors Tim Wright and Andy Hooper, and Drs John Elliott and Tim Craig.
+I also collaborated closely with Professor Greg Houseman.
+My PhD research focused on using satellite geodesy to explore the kinematics and dynamics of the India-Eurasia collision zone.
 After completing my PhD, I undertook a short-term role as an InSAR Scientist and Facility Developer on the LiCS project, where I contributed to generating InSAR velocity and strain rate measurements for the Alpine-Himalayan Belt.
 Currently, I am a COMET Research Fellow, collaborating with Professor Tim Wright on investigating ductile tectonic deformation through satellite geodesy.

 Research interests